RAHB-REALTORS-Association/email-autodrafts/README.md

 1. Connects to Gmail using OAuth 2.0.
 2. Fetches unread emails.
 3. Parses the email content.
-4. Sends the email content to a local server running an AI model to generate a response.
+4. Sends the email content to either a local AI model or the OpenAI API, based on your configuration, to generate a response.
 5. Creates a draft in Gmail with the generated response.

 The script sleeps for an hour between each loop.